Where Words Defy the World

 There is a term called ‘man-splaining’.

 For those of you unfamiliar, it refers to when men take it upon themselves to ‘explain’ things to women.
-Not just anything, though that’s bad enough, but things men have no first-hand knowledge of - like how a woman should talk, dress, behave, and/or think.
+Not just anything, though that’s bad enough, but things that men have no first-hand knowledge of - like how a woman should talk, dress, behave, and/or think.
 Most men are unaware of what they are doing.
 Most men aren’t trying to be condescending or patriarchal or otherwise dismissive.
 Most men think they're being supportive, helpful, showing that they care.

 I am not ‘most men’.
 In fact, I am very aware of what I’m doing.
 But, since being an idiot is sort of my speciality, I’m going to step right into the deep end and arrogantly announce: It’s tough to be a minority.
 I know, it takes a lot of - let’s say confidence - for a middle-class, middle-aged, straight white man to voice that opinion.
 I might as well be drowning in my own privilege.
 But bear with me.